mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

         <td><b>operator</b></td>
         <td>string</td>
         <td>
-          Operator to apply when checking the current metric value against the threshold value. it accepts the following values: GREATER_THAN, LESS_THAN<br/>
+          Operator to apply when checking the current metric value against the threshold value.
+It accepts the following values: GREATER_THAN, LESS_THAN.<br/>
         </td>
         <td>false</td>
       </tr><tr>